 Employees, whether Complainants or Respondents, have the right to be assisted in all aspects of the complaint procedure by their union representative.
 If an employee elects to be represented by their union, the union will receive copies of all written notifications.
 Employees equally have the right not to be represented by their union.
 This decision rests solely with the employee.
 The role of the representative is limited to the advice and counsel of their principals only.
 Representatives cannot question, answer, or provide advice during an interview or hearing.
 However, parties can request a brief recess to consult their representative.

 Complaints should be filed up to 180 days after the alleged act or behavior.
 However,

-or behavior.
-However, it is in the best interest of all to conduct a timely
+it is in the best interest of all to conduct a timely

 review of the circumstances of the alleged harassing behavior; accordingly, complainants are urged to file complaints as soon as possible.
 The complainant also has the option of pursuing formal complaints through the following public agencies responsible for enforcing the laws against sexual harassment within the time frames listed: